shakfu/llamalib/README.md

 pytest
 ```

-If all tests pass, feel free to cd in the `tests` directory and run some examples directly
+If all tests pass, feel free to `cd` into the `tests` directory and run some examples directly:

 ```sh
 cd tests && python3 pb_simple_highlevel.py`